 - There was then a weird cooking show called The Fritzie Kringle Show which kind of reminded me of something that would show up on adult swim if it was now.

-- This led to another ad for Mel's Char Palace which again was too close to the other two ads to even tell the difference but this time the repetitiveness felt more like a satire on how repetitive commercials are while watching a show.
+- This led to another ad for Mel's Char Palace which again was too close to the other two ads to even tell the difference, but this time the repetitiveness felt more like a satire on how repetitive commercials are while watching a show.

-- Candice Bergen then introduces some old lady that had serious stuff to say about age discrimination during the holidays which was a fine enough message but pretty boring and felt out of place.
+- Candice Bergen then introduces some old lady that had serious stuff to say about age discrimination during the holidays which was a fine enough message but pretty dull and felt out of place.

 - The show ended on a two-minute short film which just showed people arriving at the airport to their excited family.
 I really liked this short because I wrote a scene in an old script pre-9/11 where the main character took his date to the airport to the same type of reunions that used to take place when you didn't need a ticket to get to the gates.
-In the script, they sat at a restaurant by the gates and watch for the passenger that got the biggest reaction when stepping off the plane.
+In the script, they sat at a restaurant by the gates and watch for the passenger that got the most significant reaction when stepping off the plane.
 I miss having and witnessing that sort of fanfare when getting off a plane.

-As I said this wasn't the funniest episode but it was sentimental and charming enough to keep me tuned in.
+As I said this wasn't the funniest episode, but it was sentimental and charming enough to keep me tuned in.
 The three stand out sketches from this episode were Emily Litella thinking companies wanted to fire the handicapped instead of hiring them, the laundromat sketch was adorable as was the airport reunion film at the end, especially since Simon and Garfunkel's Homeward Bound playing as a soundtrack.